 As a landlord, you’ll have to deal with troublesome tenants in your rental property every now and then.
 Most tenant troubles can be solved with a reprimand or two.

-Types of Eviction Notices in Washington State for Termination with Cause
+Types of Notices for Termination with Cause

 - Nonpayment of rent